EllGree/avantroczTest/README.md

-# avantroczTest -- Test Job for parsing foxentry products and prices
+# avantroczTest -- Test Job for parsing Foxentry products and prices

 ## Czech version of the test.
 For the English version, see below.
 Vytvořte parser, který z konkrétní stránky vytáhne požadovaná data a zaindexuje je do ElasticSearch indexu.